AlejoMoncada/AlejoMoncada/README.md

 - 👋 Hi, I’m @AlejoMoncada
-- 👀 I’m interested in SQL, data analytics, GIS system, Power BI reports, Pandas
+- 👀 I’m interested in SQL, PySpark, Power BI reports, Pandas
-- 🌱 I’m currently learning Pandas
+- 🌱 I’m currently learning AWS and Azure
 - 💞️ I’m looking to collaborate on Business Intelligence and Analitycs
 - 📫 How to reach me alejomoncadac@gmail.com